Terms & Conditions

 1.1 These terms and conditions govern your use of or attendance to:

-1.1.2 the quarterly magazines published by Field Gibson Media, currently for Environmental Finance and InsuranceERM (Magazine);
+1.1.2 the magazines published by Field Gibson Media, including those for Environmental Finance, Insurance Asset Risk and InsuranceERM (Magazine);

 1.1.3 the content available on or in the above (Content); and

 1.1.4 any event organised by Field Gibson Media (Event).